technofocus-pte/agntpwrdbsnsprcsatmtndepth/Labguides/Lab 2/Lab 2 - Create an agent to help users learn.md

 ### **Task 1: Add Secondary Language and Upload Localization File**

-1. Return to the **Agent Overview** page.
-From the top navigation bar, click on **Settings** to open the configuration options for the agent.
+1. From the top navigation bar, click on **Settings** to open the configuration options for the agent.

     ![](./media/image22.png)